bestwebsoft/pdf-and-print-wordpress-plugin/readme.txt

 * NEW : Added the ability to output PDF and Print buttons on the type of page.

 == Upgrade Notice ==

+= V1.8.3 =
+We added Top & Bottom Position of buttons in the content.

 = V1.8.2 =
 We fixed the bug with instalation of the additional fonts.